Heliomotion solar tracker questions

-The grid-tied microinverters are fanless and make virtually no noise.
-The battery-tied solar stations have fans which kick in progressively as the inverter load increases, so it should be placed somewhere where the sound doesn’t bother anyone, such as a garage, a shed or a cabinet.
+Most grid-tied inverters are fanless and make virtually no noise.
+Battery-tied solar stations typically have fans which kick in progressively as the inverter load increases, so it should be placed somewhere where the sound doesn’t bother anyone, such as a garage, a shed or a cabinet.

 The solar tracker itself is very silent.
 Listening carefully right next to the tracker, it makes the sound of a distant cicada every 7 minutes or so when it updates its position.